Dershyani/Hackathon-2-G23/README.md

 15. Once you have guessed all five words in the Kingdom of Celebrations, your total marks will be revealed.

-Remember, in order to save the princess, you must obtain 10 or more than 10 marks.
-You are considered failed to save the princess if your total marks end up being less than 10.
+Remember, in order to save the princess, you must obtain 25 or more than 25 marks.
+You are considered failed to save the princess if your total marks end up being less than 25.

-bonus round iruntha tambah pandren guysssss

 # How object-oriented concepts were used to develop your game